wp-plugins/spectoos-testimonials/readme.txt

 *	Shortcode ready.
 *	Fully responsive (mobile-friendly).

-**Spectoos Professional Plan (Paid)**
+**Spectoos Professional Plan - Paid**

-*	Display up to 12 testimonials at a time instead of just one rotating testimonial
+*	Display up to 12 testimonials at a time instead of just one rotating testimonial.
 *	Cancel anytime.

 **Support**